CHH/CHH.github.io/_posts/2011-10-26-closure-object-binding-in-php-54.markdown

-For the people who read PHP's `NEWS` file, it's no surprise &mdash; but for all who don't here's is probably one of the biggest features of PHP 5\.4: *Closure Object Support is back*.
+For the people who read PHP's `NEWS` file, it's no surprise &mdash; but for all who don't here's is probably one of the biggest features of PHP 5\.4: Closure Object Support is back.
 For me it's something I missed the most, when Closures were introduced in PHP 5.3.
 So I'm very happy, that's finally here (or back).